Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles: Conclusions

 Bell inequality tests for gauge boson pairs were also investigated in simulations.
 The expectation value of the Bell operators for the decays $H\rightarrow WW^{(*)}$ and $H\rightarrow ZZ^{(*)}$ each violate the qutrit CGLMP Bell inequality provided that the signal-to-background ratios are sufficiently large.

-Finally we outline how in $H\rightarrow ZZ^{*}$ decays one could test experimentally the exchange symmetry of the boson pair.

-For any collider experiments the effects of statistical and systematic uncertainties will need to be determined before definitive statements can be made.
+For any collider experiments the effects of statistical and systematic uncertainties, and higher-order corrections in perturbation theory, will need to be determined and accounted for before definitive statements can be made.
 The calculation of these uncertainties requires multiple numerical experiments which go beyond the scope of this work.
 However in general one can say that with increasing LHC luminosity these measurements should become increasingly accessible.
 The methods are also general and could later be used at future $e^+e^-$, $pp$ or $\mu^+\mu^-$ colliders.
 Applications may also be found in other spin-dependent decays, such as the weak decays of hadrons.

 \arraystretch{1.1}